bhavyasharma2/AI-Agent-for-Student-Support/README.md

-# AI-Powered Academic Chatbot
+# ASKIVA - AI-Powered Academic Chatbot

-This is an **AI-driven academic chatbot** designed to assist students and instructors by providing instant responses, subject-specific insights, and academic guidance.
+ASKIVA is an **AI-driven academic chatbot** designed to assist students and instructors by providing instant responses, subject-specific insights, and academic guidance.

 This is a **full-stack** project consisting of a **Next.js** frontend and a **Flask-based** backend.

-## Project Status

-This project is currently under development and is not yet in its final state.
-Due to ongoing work and project guidelines, the full source code cannot be shared publicly at this time.
-Once the implementation is complete, thoroughly reviewed, and meets all necessary standards, the repository will be updated with all relevant files.
-Until then, only limited information about the project is available, and direct access to the source code remains restricted.

 ## Features
 **Role-Based Access:** Separate dashboards for students and instructors.
-**AI-Powered Chatbot:** Uses **LangChain** and **Agentic LLMs** with open-source models to provide academic assistance.
+**AI-Powered Chatbot:** Uses **LangChain** and **Google AI** to provide academic assistance.
 **Secure Authentication:** JWT-based authentication.
 **Interactive UI:** Built with **Next.js** and **Tailwind CSS**.
 **Data Storage:** Backend powered by **Flask, SQLAlchemy, and ChromaDB**.

+## Project Status

+This project is currently under development and is not yet in its final state.

 ## Getting Started